spec-framework/documentation/output/book.md

 Changing the layout of widgets at runtime is straightforward, as we will see here\.Such changes basically consist of three steps:

 1.  creating the new layout,
-2.  setting the required flag to prohibit WHAT
+2.  setting the required flag to prohibit the creation of a new ui element but to reuse the existing one,
 3.  building the UI again with the newly created layout\.

 &nbsp;

-    Note: For Ben: fill in the WHAT above and below please.

-The code in  [4\.1](#rebuildDynamically) is an example of rebuilding a widget with a new layout\.First, a helper method is used to obtain a `SpecLayout` object that determines the new layout\.Second, the `needRebuild` flag is set to `false` to prohibit WHAT\.Third, the rebuilding of the user interface is performed\.
+The code in  [4\.1](#rebuildDynamically) is an example of rebuilding a widget with a new layout\.First, a helper method is used to obtain a `SpecLayout` object that determines the new layout\.Second, the `needRebuild` flag is set to `false` to prohibit the creation of a new ui element but to reuse the existing one\.This leads to the replacement of the content of the current container instead of just instantiating a new UI element\.Third, the rebuilding of the user interface is performed\.